Go to content

 The Nordic welfare societies are largely built on trust, but several development trends are now challenging both the Nordic welfare model and social cohesion.

-A high level of knowledge and education has an impact on social welfare.
-Studies in recent years have shown that learning outcomes have deteriorated in the Nordic countries.
-Competence in literacy, mathematics, and science has fallen and learning differences have grown.
-During the presidency, we will pursue Nordic co-operation to identify the causes of the declining level of knowledge and identify solutions to reverse this trend in the Nordic countries.
+Competence in literacy, mathematics and science has fallen and learning differences have become more prevalent.
+During the presidency, we will pursue Nordic cooperation to identify the causes of the declining level of knowledge and identify solutions to reverse this trend in the Nordic countries.

-The presidency of Finland and Åland will pursue Nordic co-operation in the field of disability and the integration of disability issues.
-The aim is to increase awareness and strengthen the knowledge base on rights for persons with disabilities and thereby support the implementation of the UN Convention on the Rights of Persons with Disabilities in different sectors and at different levels.
+Finland’s and Åland’s co-presidency will pursue Nordic cooperation on disability issues and the mainstreaming of disability.
+The aim is to increase awareness and strengthen the knowledge base on the rights of persons with disabilities and thereby support the implementation of the UN Convention on the Rights of Persons with Disabilities in different sectors and at different levels.

 Socialt Norden.png

-A socially sustainable society guarantees all its members equal opportunities to enjoy a good life while also protecting the environment and resources for future generations.
+A socially sustainable society guarantees all of its members equal opportunities to enjoy a good life while also protecting the environment and resources for future generations.